 Soquel Creek Water District's Water Demand Offset (WDO) program is a targeted water conservation program developed to mitigate the water demand of new and expanded development in Soquel Creek Water District's service area.
 This management action originally required new development to be "net neutral" to ensure that each new project contributed toward conservation projects proportional to their expected new water demand.
-Development project applicants have met this requirement through direct replacement of inefficient water fixtures for SqCWD customers or through payment into a SqCWD conservation fund that supports similar demand management projects and programs.
-Since 2013, WDO requires new development to offset 200% their project's expected water demand so that new development will actually reduce water use in the Basin.
+Development project applicants have met this requirement through direct replacement of inefficient water fixtures for SqCWD customers or through payment into a SqCWD conservation fund that supports similar demand management project's expected water demand so that new development will actually reduce water use in the Basin.
 Participation in this program is required to be eligible for SqCWD will-serve approval and installation of the new water service.
-Will-serve letters are required to obtain building permits from land use jurisdictions where the new development is located.
+Will-serve letters are also required to obtain building permits from land use jurisdictions where the new development is located.

-SCWD uses fees paid by developers to support a robust rebate program that, along with its "retrofit on resale" program has resulted in a significant reduction in water demand from current customers and a long term demand forecast that is flat rather than increasing.
+The City of Santa Cruz Water Department (SCWD) uses fees paid by developers to support a robust rebate program that, along with its "retrofit on resale" program has resulted in a significant reduction in water demand from current customers and a long term demand forecast that is flat rather than increasing.
 The County of Santa Cruz (County), in order to promote more efficient water use in rural areas, adopted code requirements that all small water systems meter and report monthly water production beginning in October 2015.
-Additionally, by October 2017, all community water systems with 15 or more connections were required to install individual meters on each connection to be able to track individual water use and potentially excessive usage.
+Additionally, by October 2017, all small water systems with 15 or more connections were required to install individual meters on each connection to be able to track individual water use and potentially excessive usage.